Close-up of a Nigella sativa flower in soft golden-hour light — the seed habb is pressed from

 Is the facility shared with non-halal products?

-The Chatsworth, California facility is halal- and OU Kosher-certified by external certifying bodies.
+The California facility is halal- and OU Kosher-certified by external certifying bodies.
 Certification requires documented separation protocols for any non-certified production runs at the same facility.
 Your bottle is produced under those protocols.

 Why does habb commit to lab numbers on top of certification?